 Fortinet’s Advanced Threat Protection: Securing your datacentre

 “Is any network 100% safe?” asks Andrew Khan, Fortinet senior business manager at Ingram Micro, New Zealand’s largest distributor of Fortinet’s cyber-security solutions.
 “Of course not.
 Even the White House, the Pentagon and the Kremlin get hacked.
 And they have massive security budgets and thousands of full-time black and white hat experts.
-But you can make it extremely difficult for all but the most well-funded and relentless crooks to even come close to getting inside your datacentre.
+But you can make it extremely difficult for all but the most well-funded and relentless crooks to even come close to getting inside your data center.
 How?
 By hardening your defences inside and out.”

 Advanced persistent threats Today’s most damaging attacks, typically classified as Advanced Persistent Threats (APT), occur across the spectrum of possible attack vectors.
 Innovative malware, zero-day vulnerabilities and emerging evasion techniques can all render a single approach problematic.